What Kind of Acne Cream Is Most Effective for Your Skin?

 Even though there are many types of acne treatment, the anti-acne cream tends to lead the list of preferred methods of dealing with unsightly blemishes.
 The reason is fairly simple: they are easy to use and easy to obtain.
 The question is, does acne cream really work, and is it strong enough to deal with the problem on its own?

-- Skin type matters when considering whether to try an acne cream.
+Skin type matters when considering whether or not to try an acne cream.
 Creams are not ideal for oily skin.

-- It is common for acne creams containing benzoyl peroxide (bp) to cause a dry and stiff feeling of the skin.
-A good moisturizer, switching to a cream with a lower concentration, or using a cream with soothing natural ingredients can potentially alleviate the problem.
+It is common for acne creams containing benzoyl peroxide (BPO) to cause a dry and stiff feeling of the skin.
+A good moisturizer, switching to a cream with a lower concentration, or using a cream with soothing natural ingredients can alleviate the problem.

 Types of Acne